Orientation for Freshman Students

 Non-Traditional Student Orientation/Class Registration

-The Non-Traditional Student Orientation/Class Registration Program is designed to meet the needs of incoming non-traditional aged students who are attending college for the first time.
+The Non-Traditional Student Orientation/Class Registration Program is designed to meet the needs of incoming non-traditionally aged students who are attending college for the first time.
 This program is by invitation only.
 Eligible students will be notified.
-The Non-Traditional Student Orientation/Class Registration Program for students starting in fall 2020 will take place online from July 1-10, 2020.

-Follow these steps, in addition to completing each item on your Undergraduate Admissions Checklist, to prepare for the start of school in August.
+Follow these steps, in addition to completing each item on your Undergraduate Admissions Checklist, to prepare for the start of school:

 - Secure housing for the fall semester by submitting a housing application.
-Find the housing application online at the Residence Life Housing Portal.
-For any questions regarding housing, please contact Residence Life at firstname.lastname@example.org.
+Find the housing application online at the University Student Housing Portal.
+For any questions regarding housing, please contact University Student Housing at [email protected].

 - Submit your Cat Card photo by downloading the GET Mobile app and following the instructions on the CatCard website.
 For questions regarding CatCards, please contact MSU CatCard at (406) 994-2273.

 - Pay your first semester bill.
-Your fall semester bill will be created on or after July 15th, once you have completed Orientation/Class Registration.
+Your fall semester bill will be created once you have completed Orientation/Class Registration.
 To view your Student Accounts bill, log in to MyInfo and select “Electronic Billing and Payment.”
 For questions regarding your bill, please contact Student Accounts at (406) 994-1991.

 Students cannot register for classes until all MSU immunization requirements are met.
-For more information on these requirements, please contact University Health Partners Medical Services or visit the FAQ guide.
+Please ensure that you have met all immunization requirements before the start of your Orientation/Class Registration session.
+For more information on these requirements, please visit the FAQ guide or contact University Health Partners Medical Services.

 Tel: (406) 994-2311 • Fax: (406) 994-2504 • Email: [email protected]